Welcome to Garber Chrysler Dodge Jeep Ram

 - Volvo Cars Rochester (Acquired in 2020)

 One of our dealerships is located in Bluffton, South Carolina.

 - Hilton Head Buick GMC Cadillac (Acquired in 2018)

-Together the dealerships generate over $1 billion in sales annually and employ over 1750 people nationally.
-The organization has also expanded its business with the formation of RightWay Automotive Credit; a sub-prime used vehicle retail operation with over 30 locations in five states, and its own affiliated finance company, Gateway Financial Solutions.
+Together the dealerships generate over $1 billion in sales annually and employ over 2,000 people nationally.
+The organization has also expanded its business with the formation of RightWay Automotive Credit; a sub-prime used vehicle retail operation with over 35 locations in six states, and its own affiliated finance company, Gateway Financial Solutions.